 If you've never made mashed potatoes in your Instant Pot before, you're missing out!
-These mashed taters come out fluffy and creamy every single time - no babysitting or stirring required!
-So whether you're cooking for a small Thanksgiving gathering or a big family feast, this recipe is sure to become a new holiday tradition!
+These no drain instant pot garlic mashed potatoes come out fluffy and creamy every single time - no babysitting or stirring required.
+So whether you're cooking for a Thanksgiving gathering or a family dinner, this recipe is sure to become a new tradition!

 This post contains helpful tips and tricks!
 If you're in a rush, please use the "Jump to Recipe" link!